 IN PICTURES: Take a look at these 17 properties in Scarborough that are new to the market this week

-There are some lovely properties currently for sale in Scarborough, we take a look at some of the ones that have entered the market this week.
+There are some very attractive properties currently for sale in Scarborough, we take a look at some of the ones that have entered the market this week.

 By Louise Perrin